-Some Protestants see baptism as a mere ordinance, a symbol of one’s commitment to Christ.
+Some Christians consider baptism to be a mere ordinance, a symbol of one’s commitment to Christ.
 As a result, they only baptize adults who have made such a commitment.
-To their way of thinking baptizing infants would serve no purpose.
+To their way of thinking, baptizing infants would serve no purpose.
 Catholics see baptism a little differently.
 We see it as one of the sacraments of Initiation.
 We believe that its reception imparts both actual and sanctifying grace.

 In Acts 2:38-39, Peter says, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins, and you shall receive the gift of the Holy Spirit.
 For the promise is to you and to your children and to all that are far off, everyone whom the Lord our God calls to Him.”

 Why would Peter mention children if it only applied to adults?
 I suppose someone could say that it would apply to them in the future.
 But isn’t that a given?
 If something is for adults it obviously would be for your children once they became adults.
 I think Peter mentions children here because he meant that it applied to them at that very moment.
 Given the nature of baptism, that actually makes a lot of sense.
 Peter said we receive the gift of the Holy Spirit in baptism.
 Through the Holy Spirit we receive grace.
 And it is grace that enables us to be who God wants us to be.